 Why looking into Pinterest is worthwhile

 Sure, there’s Instagram and Facebook.
 But Pinterest?
-Still, many businesses overlook the social network in their Social Media strategies, even though Pinterest had 250 million active users per month in autumn of 2018, and growing.
+Still, many businesses overlook the social network in their Social Media strategies, even though Pinterest had 400 million active users per month in Q2 of 2020, and growing.
 A large number of users focuses heavily on certain pins in order to find inspiration for shopping.
 And even those not actively looking for it end up finding things they want to check out on their next shopping trip.
 According to their own stats, Pinterest is 33% more effective than Facebook in bringing traffic to your online shop.

 Up until now, German and Austrian companies had the disadvantage of paid Pinterest Ads not being available in their countries.
 This is about to change, and there might be a newly heightened interest in the platform very soon.